 app.UseHttpsRedirection(); line in

 Startup.cs should be removed.
-To force HTTPS-only, please refer to the routes documentation.
+To force HTTPS-only, please refer to the

 The following example configures an environment to serve the static content folders commonly found in ASP.NET MVC templates using Nginx, while routing other traffic to the .NET application.